Mae Lipp, Wife of WBSM’s Stan Lipp, Passes Away at 92 - NewsBreak

 Related

-New Bedford 12-Year-Old Dances Her Way Into Whitney Houston Biopic This Christmas
+A New Bedford 12-Year-Old Danced Her Way Into The Whitney Houston Movie This Christmas

-When it comes to dancing, it's more than just an extracurricular activity for one New Bedford girl.
-It's a passion -- a passion that has landed her one of the biggest roles of her life so far.
-12-year-old Gabby Anacleto is a seventh-grader at Keith Middle School.
-She has been...
+When it comes to dancing, it's more than just an extracurricular activity for one New Bedford girl, it's a passion.
+A passion that has landed her one of the biggest roles of her life thus far.
+12-year-old Gabby Anacleto is a 7th-grade Kieth Middle School student who's been dancing for...

 Fairhaven Hound Who Loves Belly Rubs Back in Shelter Since April After Being Returned [WET NOSE WEDNESDAY]